IOT-123/Json.NetMF/README.md

 ## Forked to:
-Add tests and ewxamples of Hashtables of Hashtables of Hashtables to support slave_metas_ADDRESS.json schema for [AssimilateBus](https://github.com/IOT-123/AssimilateBus) for [ASSIMILATE IOT NETWORK](https://www.instructables.com/id/IOT123-ASSIMILATE-IOT-NETWORK/).
+Add tests and examples of Hashtables of Hashtables of Hashtables to support slave_metas_ADDRESS.json schema for [AssimilateBus](https://github.com/IOT-123/AssimilateBus) for [ASSIMILATE IOT NETWORK](https://www.instructables.com/id/IOT123-ASSIMILATE-IOT-NETWORK/).

 # Json.NetMF